 These support staff help to attract excellent academic staff as well as leaders from the corporate world.

 Expertise always comes at a cost.
 The idea of an MBA is to create expertise in each MBA student.
-If those designing the coursework and running the MBA degree aren’t at the top of their game, the outcome suffers.
+If those designing the coursework and running the MBA degree aren’t at the top of their game, the students suffers.

 So, whether it’s for an own-pace online learning course or a full-time or part-time face-to-face MBA program, the people creating and delivering the higher education, those who keep the business school running, are extremely valuable to the students as well as the business school itself.